 I don’t tend to write reviews.
 Of anything.
 Any attempts usually end up with me just blathering away about mops and privilege for 1500 words, accompanied by unrelated photos.

-However, now that I’m pleasantly unemployed and have a great big stretch of free writing time in front of me, I’d like to introduce you to the people who nudged me out into the public sphere, gave me the tools with which to do it properly, encouraged me at the beginning and continue to do so now, and who have given me far more opportunities than my lazy self has bothered to take advantage of.
+However, now that I’m pleasantly unemployed and have a great big stretch of free writing time in front of me, I’d like to introduce you to the people who nudged me out into the public sphere, gave me the tools and great writing guides with which to do it properly, encouraged me at the beginning and continue to do so now, and who have given me far more opportunities than my lazy self has bothered to take advantage of.

 The Course, The Cost, and What it Gets You